argoproj/argo-cd/docs/user-guide/commands/argocd_app_resources.md

 ```
   -h, --help       help for resources
-      --orphaned   Lists only orphaned resources
+      --unmanaged   Lists only unmanaged resources
 ```

 ### Options inherited from parent commands